epicsuite/epicview/compare/readme.md

         --force-offscreen-rendering \
         ./compare.py \
         --port 1234 \
-        --esession file.yaml
+        --session file.yaml
 ```
-Where an `esession` file is a yaml file with the following structure:
+Where a `session` file is a yaml file with the following structure:
 ```
 datasets:
   0: